 That is about it on the normal fixes.
 But if nothing above works for you, here are a couple of out of the box methods you can go for,

 6. Use PUBG Mobile Emulator on your PC

-It takes a while downloading and installing the PUBG Mobile on your PC but thanks to Tencent, we have an official emulator to the get the game work in your PC.
+It takes a while downloading and installing the PUBG Mobile on your PC but thanks to Tencent, we have an official emulator to get the game work on your PC.
 So you don’t need to install the adware, bloated Bluestacks to play the game.
 Understanding the controls is easy and it also gives you an advantage over other players.
 Though it says Players with emulators will be mapped to players whose emulators, it still works and you can play with your friends.
 Here is the link from the official website to download the PUBG Mobile emulator.

 Though it takes quite some time to download, it is a decent one-off investment.
 You won’t have any mic issues playing with the emulator, however before you play the game on your PC, make sure laptop’s microphone (or your headphone’s microphone if you are using one) is compatible and working with your computer.

 7. Keep a conference call and play the game

 This is hardly a fix.
 A workaround more like.
 If all your friends are in the same country – you can try having a conference call in the background while running the game.
 Even if they are from a different country or you play with your own squad, you can make a group call on Google hangouts or Discord (actually, more battery-friendly) and play.
 Though not the ideal situation, it doesn’t help in talking with new players, it still gets the job done.
 In case you have ay internet calling issues, you can connect the call from laptop while playing on your phone.